 The six immigrants that many, if not all, of these 195 marriages, and descendants of the marriages, can be traced back to are:

-In Section X, Ancestors Living in the Northern Neck in the 1600s and 1700s – Ball, Carter, Champe, Claughton, Cralle, Garner, and Washington, I provide details related to these seven males and their family names as well as some of the females and their family names in the above Northern Neck Ancestor Marriages table.
+In Section X, Ancestors Living in the Northern Neck in the 1600s and 1700s – Balls, Carters, Champes, Claughtons, Cralles, Garners, and Washingtons, I provide details related to these seven males and their family names as well as some of the females and their family names in the above Northern Neck Ancestor Marriages table.

-It is interesting that in the above table (Ancestor Marriages in the Northern Neck During the 1600s and 1700s) there are seven male family names but 21 female family names.
+It is interesting that in the above table (Northern Neck ancestor marriages) there are seven male family names but 21 female family names.
 This suggests to me that a family lineage has a much less genetic composition diversity with respect to the males than the genetic diversity provided by the females.
 In other works, it is the female that provides the greatest genetic diversity to the family lineage genetic composition.
 In other words, the males would pass on similar genes to the sons, but that each wife brings distinct genes to those sons.
 Providing an increased diversity to a male family line likely is a positive contribution; the lack of such diversity might lead to negative consequences.

 Churches were the primary care givers for the poor, the sick, the orphans, and others in need, unlike today when governments play the larger role.
 During the 1700s, the churches in the Northern Neck (as well as the Virginia Colony government) were very intolerant of non-Christian perspectives.
 Non-Christians were prohibited from holding government office.
 Also, explanations for any tragedies, sicknesses, and turmoil being experienced by people were attributed to the “will of God”, a religious perspective at the time.
 These attitudes began to change in the second half of the 1700s, correlating with more “educated” people and a greater pursuit of learning.

-The top-two class levels – the large land owners and the yeoman farmers – controlled the church administration – choosing pastors, handling property affairs, disbursing charity, etc. Qualified pastors were in short supply, as qualified pastors did not immigrate from England to the Northern Neck (and the Virginia Colony) in sufficient quantities to meet the demand for qualified pastors.
+The top-two classes – the large landowners and the yeoman farmers levels – controlled the church administration – choosing pastors, handling property affairs, disbursing charity, etc. Qualified pastors were in short supply, as qualified pastors did not immigrate from England to the Northern Neck (and the Virginia Colony) in sufficient quantities to meet the demand for qualified pastors.
 Colony officials received many complaints about pastors.
 (One of the initiatives for starting a school - to become William and Mary College in Williamsburg, then the Virginia Colony capital - was to train qualified pastors, who were in high demand.)

-Competition to the Anglican Church sprang up in the middle 1700s, when “separatist” groups, e.g., Baptists, Methodists, and Presbyterians, were meeting.
+Competition to the Anglican Church sprang up in the middle 1700s, when “separatist” groups, e.g., Baptists, Methodists, and Presbyterians, started meeting.
 This was occurring during a period that became known as “The Great Awakening”.
 A motivation for this movement and the growth of the “separatists” churches was apathy and disengagement of the lower-class levels with the Anglican Church and its government affiliation.
 This apathy and disengagement corresponded with the lower-class levels’ feelings about the dominance of the upper classes, both in the churches and in government decision-making, which often benefited the upper classes.
-Messages in the separatists churches were of a different character than in the Anglican churches.
+Messages in the separatists’ groups were of a contrasting character than in the Anglican churches.
 This had an effect on Northern Neck culture.
 These separatist groups were active in recruiting new numbers, likely an explanation for their success.
 By the 1780s, Baptist, Methodist, and Presbyterian churches existed in the Northern Neck.
 Today, across the Northern Neck, the number of Baptist churches likely exceed the combine number all other church denominations.

-I think that what was happening in the middle 1700s, centered in religious life, and referred to as “The Great Awakening”, could be related to changes later in the 1700s (i.e., an intellectual awaking, discussed in a paragraph above).
-Example of such changes might be a greater tolerance for non-Christian views.
+What was happening in the middle 1700s, centered in religious life, and referred to as “The Great Awakening”, could be related to changes later in the 1700s (i.e., an intellectual awaking, discussed in a paragraph above).
+Example of such changes might be a greater tolerance for non-traditional views.
 I also feel that these “cultural” changes are tied into how colonists reacted in the later 1700s to their interactions with England and ultimately their pursuit of independence from England.

 After the War of Independence in the 1770s and 1780s, the Anglican Church would cease to be an active church in America, and many of the Anglican Church communities ceased to exist and their church buildings stopped being maintained.
 Not until the early 1800s, when the Episcopal Church of America emerges, would the assets and many of the practices of the defunct Anglican Church be acquired and used.